Bragernes

-Bragernes is one of the central areas of the city of Drammen in Viken, Norway.
+Bragernes is one of the central areas of the city of Drammen in Buskerud, Norway, on the north side of the Drammen River (Drammenselva).

-Location

-Bragernes is located on the northern side of the Drammen River (Drammenselva) and contains the famous town square Bragernes square (Bragernes Torg), the town hall, the Drammen Theatre (Drammens Teater), Drammen park, and most of the shopping and nightlife in Drammen.
-Also part of Bragernes are several surrounding residential areas, including Øren, Underlia, Hotvet, Landfalløya, Toppenhaug, Strøtvet and Brakerøya.

-Immediately north of Bragernes is the Bragernes Hill (Bragernesåsen), a large recreational woodland area with an extensive network of trails and paths, some with magnificent views of central Drammen.

 Bragernes Church

-The main church in Bragernes dates from 1871.
-Bragernes Church (Bragernes kirke) was erected in neo-Gothic style and located in the heights towards the hill.
-Its well-known altarpiece with the Resurrection by Adolph Tidemand has been copied in many other churches within Norway.
-The beautiful carillon has 35 bells.
+Bragernes Church (Bragernes kirke) was erected in 1871 in neo-Gothic style in the heights towards the hill.
+Its altarpiece with the Resurrection by Adolph Tidemand has been copied in many other churches within Norway.
+The carillon has 35 bells.